 If a PCB is intended to operate in an environment where the risk of extreme electrical loads can take place, designers carry out appropriate testing of printed circuit boards.
 Electrical load tests can be performed as follows:

-- Electrostatic Discharge (ESD) Tests are conducted to check how well a printed circuit board can withstand electrostatic discharges, which are sudden flows of electricity between conductive and non-conductive surfaces.
+• Electrostatic Discharge (ESD) Tests are used to examine whether the board can survive an electrostatic discharge event, i.e. sudden electricity flows between two electrically charged surfaces.
 The surfaces build-up an electrical charge and then discharge it to the ground, impacting circuit boards and other electronic parts along the way.

 There are three main models for ESD tests:

-- the Human Body Model (HBM) simulates the ESD discharge delivered from the human body to a device.
-HMB uses an RC circuit to transmit exponentially damped current pulse;
+• The Human Body Model (HBM) simulates an electrostatic discharge delivered to the device from the fingertip of a standing person.
+This type of test uses an RC circuit to transmit an exponentially damped current pulse.

 Integra Sources cooperates with responsible PCB manufacturers whom we trust to conduct mandatory tests.
 Nevertheless, based on the specific requests and needs of our clients, we can request additional checks or protocols of testing, for example, a protocol of manual board testing (as a rule, this is the measurement of voltages at the control points of the board).